 Oliver le Jeune

-*Canadian Slavery of African’s is affirmed on this date circa 1600.
+*Canadian Slavery of Africans is affirmed on this date circa 1600.
 We begin with the registered baptism of Olivier Le Jeune occurred on this date in 1633 in Quebec.

 By 1688, New France's population was 11,562 people, made up primarily of fur traders, missionaries, and farmers settled along the St. Lawrence Valley.
 To help overcome its severe shortage of servants and laborers, King Louis XIV granted New France's petition to import black slaves from West Africa.
 While slavery was prohibited in France, it was permitted in its colonies to provide the labor force needed to clear land, construct buildings, and (in the Caribbean colonies) work sugar plantations.
-‘Code Noir,' defined the control, management, and pattern for policing slavery.
+‘Code Noir' defined the control, management, and pattern for policing slavery.
 It required that all slaves be instructed as Catholics and not as Protestants.
 It concentrated on defining the condition of slavery and established harsh controls.
 Slaves had virtually no rights, though the Code did enjoin masters to take care of the sick and old.
 Blacks were usually called "servants," and the death rates among slaves were high.

 Canadian First Nations owned or traded in slaves, an institution that had existed for centuries or longer among certain groups.
 Shawnee, Potawatomi, and other western tribes imported slaves from Ohio and Kentucky and sold them to Canadian settlers.
-Black slaves who lived in the British regions of Canada in the 17th and 18th centuries 104 were listed in a 1767 census of Nova Scotia, but their numbers were small until the United Empire Loyalist influx after 1783.
+Black slaves who lived in the British regions of Canada in the 17th and 18th centuries 104 were listed in a 1767 census of Nova Scotia.
+Still, their numbers were small until the United Empire Loyalist influx after 1783.

 The July 12th, 1787 Quebec Gazette had a classified ad: For sale, a robust Negress, active and with good hearing, about 18 years old, who has had small-pox, has been accustomed to household duties, understands the kitchen, knows how to wash, iron, sew, and very used to caring for children.
-She can adapt herself equally to an English, French, or German family; she speaks all three languages.
+She can adapt equally to an English, French, or German family; she speaks all three languages.
 While many free Blacks arrived in Nova Scotia during the American Revolution, others were not.
 Black slaves also arrived in Nova Scotia as the property of White American Loyalists.
-In 1772, prior to the American Revolution, Britain outlawed the slave trade in the British Isles followed by the Knight v.
+In 1772, before the American Revolution, Britain outlawed the slave trade in the British Isles, followed by the Knight v.
 Wedderburn decision in Scotland in 1778.
 This decision, in turn, influenced the emancipated colony of Nova Scotia.
 In 1788, abolitionist James Drummond MacGregor published the first anti-slavery literature in Canada and began purchasing slaves' freedom and chastising his colleagues in the Presbyterian Church who owned slaves.
 In 1790 John Burbidge freed his slaves.
-Led by Richard John Uniacke, in 1787, 1789 and again on January 11, 1808, the Nova Scotia legislature refused to legalize slavery.
+Led by Richard John Uniacke, in 1787, 1789, and again on January 11, 1808, the Nova Scotia legislature refused to legalize slavery.
 Two chief justices, Thomas Andrew Lumsden Strange and Sampson Salter Blowers were instrumental in freeing slaves from their owners in Nova Scotia.
 They were held in high regard in the colony.
 By the end of the War of 1812 and the arrival of the Black Refugees, there were few slaves left in Nova Scotia.
-(The Slave Trade Act outlawed the slave trade in the British Empire in 1807 and the Slavery Abolition Act of 1833 outlawed slavery altogether.)
+(The Slave Trade Act outlawed the slave trade in the British Empire in 1807, and the Slavery Abolition Act of 1833 outlawed slavery altogether.)

 In Nova Scotia, former slave Richard Preston established the African Abolition Society in the fight to end slavery in America.
-Preston was trained as a minister in England and met many of the leading voices in the abolitionist movement that helped inform the conversation and language of the Slavery Abolition Act.
+Preston was trained as a minister in England.
+He met many of the leading voices in the abolitionist movement that helped inform the conversation and language of the Slavery Abolition Act.
 When Preston returned to Nova Scotia, he became the president of the Abolitionist movement in Halifax.
 Preston stated: The time will come when slavery will be just one of our many travails.
 Our children and their children’s children will mature to become indifferent toward climate and indifferent toward race.
 Then we will desire . . .
-Nay, we will demand and we will be able to obtain our fair share of wealth, status, and prestige, including political power.
+Nay, we will demand, and we will be able to obtain our fair share of wealth, status, and prestige, including political power.
 Our time will have come, and we will be ready . . . we must be.
 However, slavery remained legal until the British Parliament's Slavery Abolition Act of 1833 finally abolished it in all parts of the British Empire.
 This went into effect on August 1, 1834.

-Approaching the time of American Emancipation, before the American Civil War the Underground Railroad network had been established in the United States, particularly Ohio, where slaves would cross into the Northern States over the Ohio River en route to various settlements and towns in Upper Canada (known as Canada West from 1841 to 1867, now Ontario).
-This is Canada's only relationship to slavery generally known to the public or acknowledged by the Canadian government.
+Approaching the time of American Emancipation, before the American Civil War, the Underground Railroad network had been established in the United States, particularly Ohio, where slaves would cross into the Northern States over the Ohio River en route to various settlements and towns in Upper Canada (known as Canada West from 1841 to 1867, now Ontario).
+This is Canada's only relationship to slavery, generally known to the public or acknowledged by the Canadian government.